2014 Annual Report

 The role of the Finance Committee is to monitor the financial health of the Parish and provide recommendations, pertaining to financial matters, to the Vestry.

-In many ways, 2012 was another ‘typical’ financial year at Trinity.
-At the 2012 annual meeting, concerns were expressed regarding a decrease in the pledging commitment of the parish community was mirrored from the 2013 budget since stewardship pledging was delayed due to the Capital Campaign.
+In many ways, 2013 was another ‘typical’ financial year at Trinity.
+At the 2013 annual meeting, concerns were expressed regarding a decrease in the pledging commitment of the parish community was mirrored from the 2013 budget since stewardship pledging was delayed due to the Capital Campaign.
 The Vestry had approved a 2013 Operating Budget projecting a deficit of just over $17,000, representing the largest deficit budget ever approved at Trinity.
 However, the largest item affecting the yearly expenses was the early costs of the Capital Campaign.
 These costs will be covered by a transfer from the Memorial Fund, which would be repaid at the end of the construction period.
 Once the Capital Campaign funds are separated from the operating budget, there is still the very real issue of pledging not meeting planned expenses.
 This has come to pass.
 In 2013 there were a number of positive, unplanned revenues that almost made up for the pledging shortfall.
 But in 2014 the pledge receipts could not make up the difference and transfers from the Memorial Fund and the Endowment Fund were required to pay current expenses.
 The Finance Committee and the Vestry will work together to attempt to avoid a repeat of this situation in 2015.
 The overall balance sheet can handle this type of deficit for only a short time before the losses are untenable.
-The Parish is fortunate that our investments are performing well and there is sufficient cash on hand to pay all the bills.
+The Parish is fortunate that our investments are performing extremely well and there is sufficient cash on hand to pay all the bills.